Border Gateway Protocol Complexity

 • A key point: Layer 2 MAC address

-You may have realized that I haven’t mentioned the layer 2 MAC address as a required component.
+You may have realized I haven’t mentioned the layer 2 MAC address as a required component.
 MAC addresses are required when more than two devices are attached to the same physical network.
 MAC addresses are in Ethernet frames because the original Ethernet standard used a coax cable with multiple nodes connected to the same physical medium.

 Therefore, layer 2 addressing on point-to-point Fiber Channel networks is not required, while you need layer 2 addressing on shared cable-based Ethernet networks.
 One of the main reasons for the continuation of MAC addresses in Ethernet frames is backward compatibility.
 More importantly, no one wants to change device drivers in every host deployed in a data center or Internet.